vorakl/vorakl.github.io/src.docs/content/articles/tar-curdir.rst

 |

-Another and pretty typical way to create such archives with some tools is to use fakeroot_.
+Another and pretty typical way to create such archives (packages) is to use fakeroot_.
 It runs as an unprivileged user and pretends that all files are owned by root.
 In fact, it's just an illusion.
 Let's have a look at the directory with the extracted original xbps tools:

 |